 - Edwards Dessert Kitchen: Have a sweet tooth and believe there’s nothing more romantic than sharing a hot fudge sundae?
 This dessert-centric North Loop spot puts the best part of the meal at the forefront.
 Pair a house cocktail, pint, or glass of wine with Caramel and Chinese Five Spice Snickerdoodle cookies, Riesling Pear Sorbet ice cream pies, or Chocolate Oat Pudding verrines.
 (P.S.
 There are plenty of gluten-free and vegan options, so it’s a safe bet for most dessert-loving folks!)

-- Spyhouse Coffee: Several locations of this local independent favorite stay open until 11pm—including Uptown, Whittier, and Northeast—and all offer their own modern take on coffee-shop chic for a nightcap on the caffeinated side.
+- Spyhouse Coffee: A couple locations of this local independent favorite stay open until 10pm—including Uptown and Northeast—and all offer their own modern take on coffee-shop chic for a nightcap on the caffeinated side.
 From 3000 feet of reclaimed barn wood in Northeast to a veritable jungle of lush green plants and stately marble inside the Emery Hotel in Downtown Minneapolis, there’s a Spyhouse for every date night vibe.

 - Barbette, then Trapeze: When you feel like a two-location date but don't want to walk too far, this cozy French duo is a sure-bet.
 Begin with oysters and hearty Gallic fare at the ultra-romantic main brasserie, then head next door to Trapeze champagne bar for some candle-lit bubbles (you can even access it via Barbette in case the weather outside is frightful).